mackenziekbrooks/dh180-w18-borndigital/schedule.md

 Read for Tuesday:
 * Owens, chap 4
 * Rumsey, chap 9
+* Brügger, chap 7 (as example of analysis of web archives)
 * Student choice:

 ## Week 6: What makes a born digital collection?